 Electronic Signature Security

 It’s important to use an electronic signature solution that protects you and creates documents that you can trust.
-Our electronic signature solution permit a range of methods for identifying and authenticating signers.
+Our electronic signature solution permits a range of methods for identifying and authenticating signers.
 This range of different signature types meets International electronic signature law and EU directives.
-Find out more about how DocuSign eSignature works.

 DocuSign follows a compliance process to keep documents and electronic signatures safe, which may not be the case with all providers.
 As a platform, we adhere to tight data protection protocols to ensure information processes with the system are safe, but not all electronic signature solutions follow the same process.